alvarto/Bootstrap-stein/README.md

 ## Large table display

 When you display a super large table, usual means to freeze table top/left section might fail due to 2-way overflow direction.
-This demo shows how to tear a table down to 1-way direction scrolling by simply providing column-hiding functionality.
+This demo shows how to tear a table down to 1-way scrolling by simply providing column-hiding functionality.

 ### Technics

 - Dynamic `<style>` inject
 - String-based template (Minimun Implementation)